WHO WE ARE

 The Technical committee (TC) acts as the Board of Directors and are the policy making body for the organization.
 The programme manager report or account to the TC at quarterly and annual meetings.
 Through the quarterly meetings, the TC provides the general guidelines for implementation by the management team.

-The current Management structure of CLIP comprises the Programme Manager, Technical Advisors and the Accounts and Administrative Officer as the Senior Management Team and the rest as Staff members.
+The Management structure of CLIP comprises the Director, Technical Advisors and the Administrator/Accountant as the Senior Management Team and the rest as Staff members.